Arthur Peuchen: Titanic

 Peuchen boarded Titanic at Southampton, on April 10, 1912, as a first-class passenger on his 40th transatlantic voyage.
-He reportedly was concerned that Captain Smith was in command, because he thought Smith was a poor commander and too old.
+He reportedly was concerned that Captain Edward Smith was in command, because of his record with the Olympic.

-On the night Titanic sank, Peuchen was near Lifeboat No. 6 as it was being lowered, until Quartermaster Robert Hichens shouted above that the boat was poorly manned.
-Second Officer Lightoller asked if there were any other seamen available, and when Peuchen saw none were present, he stepped forward to volunteer, telling Lightoller that he was a yachtsman.
+On the night Titanic sank, Peuchen was near Lifeboat No. 6 as it was being lowered, until Quartermaster Robert Hichens shouted above that the boat had only one seaman.
+Second Officer Charles Lightoller asked if there were any other seamen available, and when Peuchen saw none were present, he stepped forward to volunteer, telling Lightoller that he was a yachtsman.
 Captain Smith was standing nearby and suggested Peuchen go down to the Promenade Deck, so he could break a window and climb into Lifeboat No. 6.
-Lightoller replied, however, that Peuchen could slide down the ropes to enter the boat if he was as good a sailor as he claimed.
+Lightoller replied, however, that Peuchen could slide down the ropes to enter the boat if he was "sailor enough" to do so.
 Peuchen then took a rope, swung off the ship, and climbed hand-under-hand down to Lifeboat No. 6.
 He was the only male passenger that Lightoller would allow into a lifeboat that night.
 He later claimed he did not realize Titanic was doomed until he viewed the ship from the lifeboat.
-After he was in the boat, Peuchen realized that during his climb down, his wallet had fallen out of his pocket and into the water.
-He claimed to have left $300 000 in "money, jewelry, and securities" behind in his cabin, stating that "The money seemed to be a mere mockery at that time"; he brought away instead three oranges and a pin that he considered to have brought him good luck.
+After he was in the boat, Peuchen realized that during his climb down his wallet had fallen out of his pocket and into the water.
+He claimed to have left $300,000 in "money, jewelry, and securities" behind in his cabin, stating that "the money seemed to be a mere mockery at that time"; he brought away instead three oranges and a pin that he considered to have brought him good luck.

 Because Peuchen was a military officer, he came under scrutiny for allowing Robert Hichens to prevent the boat's occupants from going back for survivors and for tolerating the verbal abuse Hichens reportedly gave.

 Peuchen publicly blasted Captain Smith and the crew of Titanic, criticizing their seamanship as substandard; however, his official testimony at the United States Senate inquiry into the disaster was tempered somewhat from interviews he gave in the days after the rescue.
 He maintained that there were too few experienced sailors and a lack of proper preparation, but noted that the sailors working to fill the lifeboats "could not have been better" and claimed not to have criticized Captain Smith personally, but rather company policy.

 In 1987, Peuchen's wallet was recovered from the area around the remains of Titanic; streetcar tickets, a traveler's cheque, and his calling card were found inside.